 Pattison, C. & Berkas, N. (2000).
 Critical issue: integrating standards into curriculum.
 Retrieved January 8, 2012 from www.ncrel.org/sdrs/areas/issues/content/currclum/cu300.htm

 Scott, H. (2011).
 Relevancy of classic curriculum theories of Ralph Tyler and Hilda Taba.
 Retrieved January 7, 2012 from www.hwscott.net/educational-technology/relevancy-of-classic-curriculum-theories-of-ralph-tyler-and-hilda-taba

 Sweetland, R. (2012).
 Curriculum definition collection.
 Retrieved January 8, 2012 from www.huntel.net/rsweetland/pedagogy/plan/curDev/defList.htm

 University of Chicago.
 (2012).
 The humanistic curriculum.
 Retrieved January 8, 2012 from media.wiley.com/product_data/excerpt/55/04714597/0471459755.pdf

-Tracy Atkinson, mother of six, lives in the Midwest with her husband.
+Tracy Atkinson, mother of six, lives in the Midwest with her husband and spirited long-haired miniature dachshunds.
 She is a teacher, having taught elementary school to higher education, holding degrees in elementary education and a master’s in higher education.
-Her passion is researching, studying and investigating the attributes related to self-directed learners.
-She has published several titles, including Calais: The Annals of the Hidden, Lemosa: The Annals of the Hidden, Book Two, Rachel’s 8 and Securing Your Tent.
+Her passion is researching, studying and investigating the attributes related to self-directed learners and learning styles.
+She has published several titles, including MBTI Learning Styles: A Practical Approach, The Art of Learning Journals, Calais: The Annals of the Hidden, Lemosa: The Annals of the Hidden, Book Two, Rachel’s 8, The Personal Pursuit of Perfection and Securing Your Tent.
 She is currently working on a non-fiction text exploring the attributes of self-directed learners: The Five Characteristics of Self-directed Learners.